epivenpro/epivenpro.github.io/resume.md

 * I performed at HighLoad++ 2016 conference with a talk about cloud and software traffic balancers.
   * Video (in Russian) is available [here](https://youtu.be/uDclCk8doG8).
   * There's a Habrahabr [post](https://habrahabr.ru/post/321560/) (also in Russian) about my presentation.
+* At HighLoad++ 2017 I gave a [talk](http://www.highload.ru/2017/abstracts/3033.html) about the way our team tests and deploys infrastructure code.

 ### GitHub activity
 * Being a TDI-enthusiast, here are a few puppet modules I wrote: